openpnp/openpnp/Machine-Axes.md

 **Axis Letter** gives you the letter of the axis by which it is addressed in the controller (usually a G-code letter).
 The letter must obviously be unique for a given driver.
 If you have multiple drivers, you typically have the same letter multiple times (and that is why inside OpenPnP you refer to the axis by its conceptual **Name** rather than its **Letter**).

 **Switch Linear ↔ Rotational**: G-code controllers make a difference between linear and rotational axes.
 The difference is relevant for the correct interpretation of feed-rates, acceleration limits and other issues.
 If you have a machine with more than one controller and/or more than two nozzles, chances are high that you are forced to be using a linear controller axis (typically X Y Z) to move what is conceptually a rotational axis (A B C) or vice versa.

+Furthermore, for best results it is recommended to configure all axes as _linear_, even if they are physically _rotational_.
+This allows OpenPnP to control feed-rates, acceleration etc. with better precision and smooth segment transitions.
+This is mandatory for advanced features such as [motion interpolation](https://github.com/openpnp/openpnp/wiki/Motion-Planner#motion-interpolation) including for [**Simulated3rdOrderControl** motion control](https://github.com/openpnp/openpnp/wiki/GcodeAsyncDriver#motion-control-type).

-OpenPnP needs to know if this is the case, so use the switch to toggle the axis meaning.
+In any case, OpenPnP needs to know how the axis is configured on the controller, so use the switch to toggle the axis meaning.
+For advanced controllers (currently Smoothieware and Duet 3D) with the [right firmwares](https://github.com/openpnp/openpnp/wiki/Motion-Controller-Firmwares), this is automatically detected by [[Issues and Solutions]].
+If this is not configured right, you typically get timeout errors, or your speed control does not work.

 **Home Coordinate** gives OpenPnP the initial coordinate after homing.
 This may include a retract distance.